hipstas/ava_documentation/pages/SpreadsheetTemplates.md

 * Event Spreadsheet: Each row is a unique “event” in the project.
 * Tags spreadsheet: Each row is a unique tag in the project.
 2. Event Level:
-* Each row is an annotation for a timestamp on the event.
+* Annotation spreadsheet: Each row is an annotation for a timestamp on the event.
-For a successful upload, ALL CELLS in the columns used should be filled out.

 PLEASE NOTE: For a successful upload, ALL CELLS in the columns used should be filled out in the following spreadsheets.
 ---